monero-project/monero-site/knowledge-base/user-guides/securely_purchase.md

 When the Shapehift.io webpage says your transaction has been completed, you should now have Monero in your Paper Wallet!

+#### Notes and How to Verify Funds
 Because the Monero blockchain is private and untraceable, you won't be able to lookup your Monero Public Address and confirm that the funds have arrived like you might with Bitcoin.
 This is good for privacy, but bad for convenience.

 To securely verify the funds have arrived at your wallet, you will need to setup a View Only wallet.
 This is where that view-key comes in.
 To create a view-only wallet see the entry: @view-only

 To verify the funds are *still in* your wallet and have not been spent you need to create a Cold Wallet with your mnemonic key (all your funds) on an airgapped computer with an up-to-date copy of the Monero Blockchain.
-When finished you will have to securely erase the wallet, or connect it to the internet and it becomes a Hot Wallet used to send Monero.
+When finished you will have to securely erase the wallet or connect it to the internet and it becomes a Hot Wallet.